Atrial Septal Defect (ASD) in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 The most common type of ASD may close on its own as your child grows.

-Once an atrial septal defect is diagnosed, your child's cardiologist will check your child to see if the defect is closing on its own.
+Once an ASD is diagnosed, your child's cardiologist will check your child to see if the defect is closing on its own.
 An ASD will usually be fixed if it has not closed by the time a child starts school.
-The decision to close the ASD may also depend on the size of the defect.
+The decision to close the ASD may also depend on the size of the defect or the symptoms of the defect.

 Treatment may include: